Peace Corps

-The Peace Corps is an independent agency and program of the United States government that trains and deploys volunteers to provide international development assistance.
-It was established in March 1961 by an executive order of President John F. Kennedy and authorized by Congress the following September by the Peace Corps Act.
+The Peace Corps is an independent agency and program of the United States government that trains and deploys volunteers to communities in partner countries around the world.
+It was established in March 1961 by an executive order (10924) of President John F. Kennedy and authorized by the United States Congress the following September by the Peace Corps Act.

-Kennedy first publicly proposed the Peace Corps during his 1960 presidential campaign as a means to improve America's global image and leadership in the Cold War; he cited the Soviet Union's deployment of skilled citizens "abroad in the service of world communism" and argued the U.S. must do the same to advance values such as democracy and liberty.
-The Peace Corps was formally established within three months of Kennedy's presidency, garnering both bipartisan congressional support and popular support, particularly among recent university graduates.

 The official goal of the Peace Corps is to assist developing countries by providing skilled workers in fields such as education, health, entrepreneurship, women's empowerment, and community development.
-Volunteers are American citizens, typically with a college degree, who are assigned to specific projects in certain countries based on their qualifications and experience; they often work with other stakeholders, governments, schools, non-profit organizations, non-governmental organizations, and entrepreneurs.
+Volunteers are American citizens, typically with a college degree, who are assigned to specific projects in certain countries based on their qualifications and experience.
 Following three months of technical training, Peace Corps members are expected to serve at least two years in the host country, after which they may request an extension of service.
 Volunteers are strongly encouraged to respect local customs, learn the prevailing language, and live in comparable conditions.

-In addition to its technical mission, the Peace Corps is intended to promote mutual understanding between Americans and foreign peoples, and by extension improve the international standing of the U.S.

 In its inaugural year, the Peace Corps had 900 volunteers serving 16 countries, reaching its peak in 1966 with 15,556 volunteers in 52 countries.
 Following budget cuts in 1989, the number of volunteers declined to 5,100, though subsequent increases in funding led to renewed growth into the 21st century; by its 50th anniversary in 2011, there were over 8,500 volunteers serving in 77 countries.
 Since its inception, more than 240,000 Americans have joined the Peace Corps and served in 142 countries.